yiranhi/transformer_from_scratch/README.md

 2. **Unique and Containing Order Information** As the sinusoid for each position(*k*) is different, each position has a unique embedding.

 3. **Relative Position Embedding is invariable** You can measure or quantify the similarity between different positions, hence enabling you to encoder the relative positions of words.

+## Day 8: Tokenizer
+I'd highly recommend that watching Andrej Karpathy's video ((https://www.youtube.com/watch?v=zduSFxRajkE)), which contains everything you need to know about tokenizer.

+The tokenizer is a completely separate object from the large language model.
+Training tokenizer is a completely seaprate pre-rocessing stage with its own training data (probably different from LLM training set).